Hammad-M-Sheikh/Hammad-M-Sheikh/README.md

 <h1>Hi there,
-<h2>My name is Hammad, and here is some quick information about me
+<h2>My name is Hammad, here is some quick information about me

 <!--